Nimor111/blog.gbojinov.xyz/content/posts/scala-optics/index.md

 #### Theory {#theory}

-Lenses are used for getting and setting fields of deeply nested product types when you know the value is there.
+Lenses are used for getting and setting fields of deeply nested product types when you know the value is there. (it's not optional)

-A lens is defined by:
+A lens is defined by the following operations:

 1.  `get` (to get the value of the focused field),
 2.  `set` (to change the value of the focused field)
-3.  `modify` (to get an element and apply a function to  it) - this can be expressed through `get` and `set` so is not required
+3.  `modify` (to get an element and apply a function to  it) - this can be expressed through `get` and `set` so is not required in an implementation

-The SimpleLens type describes a structure `S` that contains a focused field of type `A`
+The `SimpleLens` type describes a structure `S` that contains a focused field of type `A`

 ```scala
 abstract class SimpleLens[S, A] {